truenas/middleware/docs/userguide/index.rst

 |Figure81b_png|

 Existing software RAID volumes should be available for selection from the drop-down menu.
-In the example shown in Figure 6.3b, the FreeNAS® system has an existing, unencrypted ZFS pool.
+In the example shown in Figure 8.1b, the FreeNAS® system has an existing, unencrypted ZFS pool.
 Once the volume is selected, click the "OK" button to import the volume.

 FreeNAS® will not import a dirty volume.
-If an existing UFS RAID does not show in the drop-down menu, you will need to **fsck** the volume.
+If an existing UFS RAID does not show in the drop-down menu, you will need to :command:`fsck` the volume.

-If an existing ZFS pool does not show in the drop-down menu, run **zpool import** from Shell_ to import the pool.
+If an existing ZFS pool does not show in the drop-down menu, run :command:`zpool import` from Shell_ to import the pool.

 If you plan to physically install ZFS formatted disks from another system, be sure to export the drives on that system to prevent an "in use by another machine" error during the import.

-If you suspect that your hardware is not being detected, run **camcontrol devlist** from Shell.
+If you suspect that your hardware is not being detected, run :command:`camcontrol devlist` from Shell.
 If the disk does not appear in the output, check to see if the controller driver is supported or if it needs to be loaded by creating a Tunable.

 Auto Importing an Encrypted Pool
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^